 Data shows that influencers in the U.S. have an engagement rate of nearly 18%.
 That’s a good reason for brands to give TikTok a shot.
 In fact, engagement seems to be higher for micro-influencers (those with less than 15,000 followers).

-With more brands seeing the value in this video sharing platform, it’ll continue to get saturated.
-That’s why it’s smart for brands to jump on board now so they can make a name for themselves.
+With more brands seeing the value in this video-sharing platform, it’ll continue to get saturated.
+That’s why it’s smart for brands to jump on board now so they can make a name for themselves, perhaps with the help of an advertising agency, to ensure the best results.

 The reason TikTok statistics like this should matter to marketers is that it’s a good sign for its longevity.

 TikTok is bringing in revenue, which partially comes from brands running ads on its platform.
-Should you decide to join TikTok and use it as a marketing tool, you’ll be in good company.
+Should you decide to join TikTok and use it as a marketing tool.